cmgriffing/presentation-angular-elements-in-angularjs/src/03-angular.md

 ```

 <div class="notes">
-You dont have to care too much about everything in here.

-- @Inputs are the props we are passing in.

-- @Outputs are the events that the WebComponent will emit.

 Our WolfComponent takes in a name and avatar image url.

 It will emit a revealed event that we have bound to to a click handler.